jgwmaxwell/liquid-elixir/README.md

 `Liquid.add_filters(:liquid, MyFilters)`

 #### Global Filters
-It's also possible to apply global filter to all rendered variables setting up in the config:
+It's also possible to apply a global filter to all rendered variables setting up in the config:
 ``` elixir
 [global_filter: &MyFilter.counting_sheeps/1]
 ```
-or adding a `"global_filter"` value to options for `Liquid.render_template` function:
+or adding a `"global_filter"` value to options for the `Liquid.render_template` function:
-`Liquid.render_template(:liquid, :tpl, %{some: context}, global_filter: &MyFilter.counting_sheeps/1)` (you need to define filter function first)
+`Liquid.render_template(:liquid, :tpl, %{some: context}, global_filter: &MyFilter.counting_sheeps/1)` (you need to define the filter function first)

 ## Context assignment